ciareis/bypass/README.md

 ### 5. Stop or shutdown

+Bypass will automatically stop its server once your test is done running.

-Bypass can be stopped or shutdown with the following methods:
+The Bypass server can be stopped or shutdown at any point with the following methods:

 To stop:
 `$bypass->stop();`